 This seminar series offers graduate students in Biology an opportunity to communicate their proposed research or research findings in progress in a setting not unlike thesis assessment and defence presentations, and conference platform presentations.
 Individual student seminars are followed by question/answer or discussion sessions.
 Students attending the seminars provide written comments to the presenter regarding the strengths and weaknesses of the seminar content and form.
 The coordinator will discuss the seminar with the student either after the talk or in an office appointment.
 The discussion will focus on effective aspects of the presentation, and strategies for strengthening other aspects of the seminar.

 The Cell and Molecular Biology graduate students are split into two sections depending on their location.
-The talks will be scheduled during the Winter term (February-Marchl).
-One section will hold their talks on Main Campus on Wednesday 12:30-1:30PM in PAB 117, while the other section will hold their talks at Agriculture Canada on Thursday 12:30-1:30PM.
+The talks will be scheduled during the Winter term (February-March).
+One section will hold their talks on Main Campus on Thursday 12:30-1:30PM in Kresge K103, while the other section will hold their talks at Agriculture Canada on Wednesday 12:30-1:30PM.
 Students will receive notification of which they will attend in the Fall.

 *This seminar series represents Part 2 (Communication) of Bio 9100/9150.
 Although an occasional absence may be understandable, seminar attendance is mandatory.
 Absence without a good reason will result in a grade of “Unsatisfactory” for this course in this semester, with implications for withdrawal from the graduate program.